corsairmarks/enigmatic_shipset_terraform_station_aesthetic/mod/README.md

 Should work with practically everything that also works with Enigmatic Shipset and Aesthetic Terraform Stations.
 This mod is technically achievement compatible, but its dependencies are not.

-Built for Stellaris version 3.2.\* "Herbert."
+Built for Stellaris version 3.3 "Libra" and backwards-compatible with versions 3.2 "Herbert.," 3.1 "Lem", and 3.0 "Dick."

 ### Required Dependency Mods